carello/aci-automation-demos/03-aci-ansible/003-datacenter.aci-model/README-dc.md

 ## Datacenter deployment "In-Depth".
 Created by WWT

 The scripts are designed to deploy and ACI fabric and hosts.
 It's very extensive and would be unique to a specific fabric.
-However, this can be run in --check mode to see teh output and all this is possible.
+However, this can be run in --check mode to see the output and all this is possible.

 ### To Use